georgehawkins0/instagram-following-search/README.md

 $ python3 -m pip install -r requirements.txt
 ```

+### Note

 To use this tool, you will need an instagram account.
-If the users you wish to find mutual followings of are private, this instagram account needs to be following it.
+If the users you wish to find mutual followings of are private, this instagram account needs to be following them.
 You need to add login credentials for the account you wish to do the crawling from in creds/creds.yml